tim8557/ADC__MCP3008__SPI__FPGA/README.md

 <img src="https://github.com/tim8557/ADC--MCP3008--FPGA/blob/main/images/form_voltage_frequency.JPG" width="500" ><br>

 ## Time sequence and state machine of FPGA
-The clock frequency of MCP3008/MCP3004 is 2.5 MHz.Therefore the periode is 400 ns.<br>
-There are eleven bits during the WRITE state, so the durationWe of WRITE state is 4.4 microsecond.<br> We also set the others state's duration time as 4.4 microsecond to simply the state transferring.<br>
+The clock frequency of MCP3008/MCP3004 is 2.5 MHz.
+Therefore the periode is 400 ns.<br> There are eleven bits during the WRITE state and READ state, so the durationWe of WRITE state is 4.4 microsecond.<br> We also set the others state's duration time as 4.4 microsecond to simply the state transferring.<br>